hasanulmukit/LeadGenAI/README.md

 # LeadGenAI - LinkedIn Lead Generation and Business Optimization App

-LeadGenAI is a Streamlit-based application that empowers users to generate leads from LinkedIn and optimize their business strategies using the power of IBM Watsonx AI.
+LeadGenAI is a Streamlit-based application that empowers users to generate leads from LinkedIn and optimize their business strategies using the power of IBM Granite.
 This application offers two core functionalities: lead generation based on specific criteria and AI-powered business plan generation.

 ## Features